Time is your most precious asset and slow build is high in the list of developer’s productivity killers. With slow build the penalty is twofold:

 Visualize and Measure Build Performance

 Prior to improving one must first measure and understand.
 The Visual Studio extension Visual Studio Build Timer displays a live chart about your build in Visual Studio.
-This extension seems not well know and it doesn’t work yet with Visual Studio 2022.
-Nevertheless it can be an eye opener.
+This extension seems not well know, nevertheless it can be a real eye opener!

 Our main solution for NDepend consists of 37 projects, including test projects.
 Compiling them all takes 43 seconds on my beefy laptop (64GB RAM, Xeon 6 Cores, 2x 1TB SSD).
 Btw, developing with a powerful machine is essential.
 Each saving done on hardware will likely costs a hundred more in terms of developer time and focus wasted.